FelipeHSMartins/Shell-Script-sm-projects/README.md

   - Keep adding elements to the basket.
 Type quit to exit.
 #### calculator.sh
   - Add, subtract, multiply or divide numbers.
+#### frenchArticles.sh
+  - Type the word and the program will tell you if the correct article is l' or le and la .
 #### fileSearch.sh
   - Checks if the file exists in the current folder.
 #### fileSearcher.sh
   - Checks if the file exists in the current folder.
 Type the file name as an argument.
+#### writefile.sh
+  - Type the name of the file you want to append to.
+If it exists in the directory, it'll allow you to enter the text.
+You can press CTRL + D to exit.